 We expect net sales from foreign markets to continue to represent a significant portion of our total net sales.
-In addition, the majority of our manufacturing facilities are located overseas in China.
-In 2013, 2012 and 2011, our Asian and European subsidiaries represented 91%, 90% and 88%, respectively, of our net sales.
+In addition, the majority of our manufacturing facilities are located in China.
+In 2014, 2013 and 2012, our Asian and European subsidiaries represented approximately 90%, 91% and 90%, respectively, of our net sales.
 There are risks inherent in doing business internationally, and any or all of the following factors could cause harm to our business:

-- changes in, or impositions of, legislative or regulatory requirements, including tax laws in the U.S. and in the countries in which we manufacture or sell our products; - compliance with trade or other laws in a variety of jurisdictions; - · trade restrictions, transportation delays, work stoppages, and economic and political instability; - changes in import/export regulations, tariffs and freight rates; - difficulties in collecting receivables and enforcing contracts; - currency exchange rate fluctuations; - restrictions on the transfer of funds from foreign subsidiaries to the U.S.; - the possibility of international conflict, particularly between or among China, the U.K., Germany, Taiwan and the U.S.; - legal, regulatory, political and cultural differences among the countries in which we do business; - · longer customer payment terms; and - changes in U.S. or foreign tax regulations.
+- changes in, or impositions of, legislative or regulatory requirements, including income tax and/or value added tax laws in the U.S. and in the countries in which we manufacture or sell our products; - compliance with trade or other laws in a variety of jurisdictions; - trade restrictions, transportation delays, work stoppages, and economic and political instability; - changes in import/export regulations, tariffs and freight rates; - difficulties in collecting receivables and enforcing contracts; - currency exchange rate fluctuations; - restrictions on the transfer of funds from foreign subsidiaries to the U.S.; - the possibility of international conflict, particularly between or among China, the U.K., Germany, Taiwan and the U.S.; - legal, regulatory, political and cultural differences among the countries in which we do business; - longer customer payment terms; and - changes in U.S. or foreign tax regulations.

-We have significant operations and assets in China, the United Kingdom, Germany, Hong Kong and Taiwan and, as a result, will be subject to risks inherent in doing business in those jurisdictions, which may adversely affect our financial performance and results of operations.
+We have significant operations and assets in China, the U.K., Germany, Hong Kong and Taiwan and, as a result, will be subject to risks inherent in doing business in those jurisdictions, which may adversely affect our financial performance and operating results.

-We have a significant portion of our assets in mainland China, United Kingdom, Germany, Hong Kong and Taiwan.
-Our ability to operate in these countries may be adversely affected by changes in those jurisdictions' laws and regulations, including those relating to taxation, import and export tariffs, environmental regulations, land use rights, property and other matters.
-In addition, our results of operations and financial performance are subject to the economic and political situations.
+We have a significant portion of our assets in mainland China, U.K., Germany, Hong Kong and Taiwan.
+Our ability to operate in these countries may be adversely affected by changes in those jurisdictions' laws and regulations, including those relating to taxation, including, but not limited to income tax and value added tax, import and export tariffs, environmental regulations, land use rights, property and other matters.
+In addition, our operating results and financial performance are subject to the economic and political situations.
 We believe that our operations are in compliance with all applicable legal and regulatory requirements.
-However, the central or local governments of these jurisdictions may impose new, stricter regulations or interpretations of existing regulations that would require additional expenditures and efforts on our part to ensure our compliance with such regulations.
+However, the central or local governments of these jurisdictions may impose new, stricter regulations or interpretations of existing regulations that would require additional expenditures and efforts on our part to ensure our compliance with such regulations or interpretations.

 Changes in the political environment or government policies in those jurisdictions could result in revisions to laws or regulations or their interpretation and enforcement, increased taxation, restrictions on imports, import duties or currency revaluations.
-In addition, a significant destabilization of relations between or among China, the United Kingdom, Germany, Hong Kong, Taiwan and the U.S. could result in restrictions or prohibitions on our operations or the sale of our products or the forfeiture of our assets in these jurisdictions.
+In addition, a significant destabilization of relations between or among China, the U.K., Germany, Hong Kong, Taiwan and the U.S. could result in restrictions or prohibitions on our operations or the sale of our products or the forfeiture of our assets in these jurisdictions.
 There can be no certainty as to the application of the laws and regulations of these jurisdictions in particular instances.
 Enforcement of existing laws or agreements may be sporadic and implementation and interpretation of laws inconsistent.
 Moreover, there is a high degree of fragmentation among regulatory authorities, resulting in uncertainties as to which authorities have jurisdiction over particular parties or transactions.
 The possibility of political conflict between these countries or with the U.S. could have an adverse impact upon our ability to transact business in these jurisdictions and to generate profits.

-A slowdown in the Chinese economy could limit the growth in demand for electronic devices containing our products, which would have a material adverse effect on our business, results of operations and prospects.
+A slowdown in the Chinese economy could limit the growth in demand for electronic devices containing our products, which would have a material adverse effect on our business, operating results and prospects.